far-edge/DistributedLedger/ngsi-bus/chaincode/README.md

 ```

 ## Usage
-In order to use the Ngsi Bus chaincode please install the [Ngsi Bus client](https://github.com/far-edge/DistributedLedger/tree/develop/ngsi-bus/client).
+In order to use the NGSI Bus chaincode please install the [NGSI Bus client](https://github.com/far-edge/DistributedLedger/tree/develop/ngsi-bus/client).